 It has made all the difference in mine, too.

 At the age of 25, I went to Africa and started a Kenya coffee import business (called “Livingstone Provisions”) and divided my time between New York City and Nairobi.
 When I landed publicity for my tiny company in The New York Times, I discovered I was better at PR than coffee sales.
-I went to work for Hyatt Hotels in Hawaii, and after that for Rogers and Cowan in Los Angeles, where I did the publicity launch for the original “Beverly Hills, 90210.”
+I went to work as a PR manager for Hyatt Hotels in Hawaii, and after that as an account executive for Rogers and Cowan in Los Angeles, where I did the publicity launch for the original “Beverly Hills, 90210.”
 How I ended up in production meetings with Aaron Spelling and Darren Star when I didn’t even own a TV mystifies me to this day.
 And, by the way, I still don’t own a TV.

 When I turned 30, I inherited just enough money from my grandmother to buy my first computer and pursue my childhood dream of being an adventure travel journalist.
-For over a decade, I was sent on assignments (for Fitness, Shape, Elle, Robb Report, Sports Illustrated for Women, and an elegant-but-short-lived magazine called Sports Traveler) that required me to jump out of airplanes, scuba dive with sharks, dogsled in Alaska, surf, snowboard, and compete in the inaugural Eco-Challenge, a 10-day adventure race that covered 300 miles by foot, horseback, canoe, and bike.
+For over a decade, I was sent on assignments for Fitness, Shape, Elle, Robb Report, Sports Illustrated for Women, and an elegant-but-short-lived magazine called Sports Traveler.
+My stories required me to jump out of airplanes, scuba dive with sharks, dogsled in Alaska, surf, and snowboard.
+I got such a reputation for doing the extreme stuff I was invited to compete in the inaugural Eco-Challenge, a 10-day adventure race that covered 300 miles by foot, horseback, canoe, and bike.
 My five-person team, Team Media, was made up of four men and me.
-I was the only female, but I was not the weakest link of the team.
+I may have been the only female, but I was not the weakest link of the team.
 Never underestimate the power of a woman!

 My feature article about Eco-Challenge in Shape led to a job offer with Quokka Sports, an adventure sports Internet start-up in San Francisco.
 From 1999 to 2001, at the height of the dot com boom, instead of having adventures I was creating websites about them, while managing million-dollar budgets and teams of designers.

-After too many hours staring into a computer monitor and too many nights eating Chinese take-out at my desk, I said goodbye to my big paycheck, moved back to L.A., and got a job baking “pies for the stars” at a gourmet deli in Malibu, California.
+After too many nights eating Chinese take-out at my desk, I said goodbye to my big paycheck, moved back to L.A., and got a job baking “pies for the stars” at a gourmet deli in Malibu, California.
 (If you must know, Mel Gibson likes apple crumble.
 Barbra Streisand, lemon meringue.
 Steven Spielberg, coconut cream.
 Robert Downey, Jr., peach.)
-This led to the launch of my blog, The World Needs More Pie, but “Pie is just a metaphor,” I always remind people.
-My blog essays are mostly about making the world a better place, so you might want to check it out.
+This led to the launch of my blog, The World Needs More Pie.
+But pie is really just a metaphor as my blog essays are mostly about making the world a better place.
+I hope you’ll check it out.

 My pie-maker’s salary did not pay the bills, so I returned to the World Wide Web as a producer for the 2002 Winter Olympics at MSNBC.com, with subsequent work at MSN.com’s Women’s Channel.
 As a contractor for Microsoft, I spent six years editing conference materials for Bill Gates’ annual CEO Summit.
 Again, I wondered how I ended up in the same room with the likes of Gates, Warren Buffett, and Jeff Bezos.
-Though I’m not sure they ever knew I was there.
+I’m not sure they ever knew I was there, though Warren Buffett told me I was “charming.”
+What can I say?
+We’re both Midwesterners.

 When I turned 40, I moved to Stuttgart, Germany to marry Marcus Iken, a German who was part bohemian/part automotive executive.
 We lived in Stuttgart from 2003 to 2006, until Marcus got transferred to Portland, Oregon, and then to Saltillo, Mexico.
 I used the time to study German, then Spanish, and to write.
 While it was a great adventure, I cannot say these were the easiest years, but they provided a bounty of material for my book, Hausfrau Honeymoon.

 Wanting to be somewhere grounding for the one-year anniversary of my husband’s death, I loaded my two terriers into my MINI Cooper and traveled back to my native Iowa to be a pie judge at the Iowa State Fair.
-(I know, it’s the ultimate gig.)
+(I know, it sounds like it’s the ultimate gig, but eating pie 17 days in a row has its downside.)

 After the fair I visited Ottumwa, the place I was born and swore I’d never return.
 But only a few miles beyond it, a fork in the road led me to the American Gothic House, the one featured in Grant Wood’s masterpiece.